40. Baltic Cruise – 2015

 Shortly after the boat sunk, the Swedes were able to salvage 61 of the cannons.
 The cannons were the most valuable thing on the boat.
 It is amazing that they were able to do so because this was before oxygen tanks and wet suits.
 The 3 remaining cannons are on display.
 When salvaging the boat in 1961 the wood had to be kept wet until a chemical, similar to lipstick, could be injected into it.
 It was amazing to see the size of the boat and imagine it heading toward an enemy ship.

-At noon, we watched the changing of the guard’s ceremony.
+At noon, we watched the changing of the guards ceremony.
 We got a fairly good spot, behind some short Japanese tourists.
-The change took about 50 minutes with the magnificent horse guards playing music, while other soldiers marched. it was lots of fun.
+The change took about 50 minutes with the magnificent horse guards playing music, while other soldiers marched.
 About half the guard were women.

 We made sure we had some down time at lunch and at a café to just get the feel of old town.